jan-lehmkuhl/SOFA/README.md

 SOFA - Simulation and Optimization Framework for general purpose Applications
 ===================================================================================================

-the aim of this repository is to deliver a framework to improve the opperational efficiency for simple and complex simulation projects and therefore accelerate and improve the project output.
+The aim of this repository is to deliver a framework to improve the operational efficiency for simple and complex simulation projects and therefore accelerate and improve the project output.
 Actual the development is mainly for OpenFOAM and Dakota under Linux, but in general every scriptable based simulation tool should work or can be integrated.
 To achieve this multiple measures are addressed: